rcc-uchicago/user-guide/docs/midway23/software/libraries.md

 ```
 module load mkl
 ```
 which sets up the paths and environment variables for the libraries.
+The MKL libraries support core math functions include BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and vector math.

 ## GSL